Social profiling: Social credit score in China

 The Chinese government hopes to establish a "social-credit system" that aims to score "financial creditworthiness of citizens", social behavior and even political behaviour.
 This system will be combining big data and social profiling technologies.
 According to Celia Hatton from BBC News, everyone in China will be expected to enroll in a national database that includes and automatically calculates fiscal information, political behavior, social behavior and daily life including minor traffic violations – a single score that evaluates a citizen's trustworthiness.

-Credibility scores, social influence scores and other comprehensive evaluations of people aren't rare in other countries.
+Credibility scores, social influence scores and other comprehensive evaluations of people are not rare in other countries.
 However, China's "social-credit system" remains to be controversial as this single score can be a reflection of a person's every aspect.
 Indeed, "much about the social-credit system remains unclear".

 How would companies be limited by credit score system in China?

 Although the implementation of social credit score remains controversial in China, Chinese government aims to fully implement this system by 2018.
 According to Jake Laband (the deputy director of the Beijing office of the US-China Business Council), low credit scores will "limit eligibility for financing, employment, and Party membership, as well restrict real estate transactions and travel."
 Social credit score will not only be affected by legal criteria, but also social criteria, such as contract breaking.
 However, this has been a great concern for privacy for big companies due to the huge amount of data that will be analyzed by the system.